christian-marie/talk-roundtrip/slides.md

       liftM2 (,) (p a) (q b)
 ```

-# JsonBuilder/Parser Alternative

-## Try one, otherwise the other.
-Same implementation.
+# JsonBuilder/Parser Alternative: Try one, then the other

 ```haskell
 instance Alternative JsonBuilder where
   (<||>) :: JsonBuilder a -> JsonBuilder a -> JsonBuilder a